-Through the Problem Solving Process, the SRT may recommend the identification and/or placement for a student who meets criteria.
+Through the Problem Solving Process\, the SRT may recommend the identification and/or placement for a student who meets criteria.
 The table below details the process for identification and placement.

-All students in Grade 4 are screened using the CCAT-7 assessment.
+\All students in Grade 4 are screened using the CCAT-7 assessment.
 Results may be used to determine Gifted identification and placement or other program supports.

-STEP PROCESS FOR IDENTIFICATION AND PLACEMENT OF STUDENTS STEP 1: School Resource Team (SRT) - Parent/guardian is strongly encouraged to attend and participate in the discussion of their child's strengths and needs SCHOOL RESOURCE TEAM to further problem-solve and to review the IEP.
+STEP PROCESS FOR IDENTIFICATION AND PLACEMENT OF STUDENTS STEP 1: School Resource Team (SRT) - Parent/Guardian is strongly encouraged to attend and participate in the discussion of their child's strengths and needs SCHOOL RESOURCE TEAM to further problem-solve and to review the IEP.
 The SRT may develop identification and placement recommendations, and request a meeting with the Identification, Placement, and Review Committee (IPRC).
 If there is a possibility of a self-contained placement being discussed, the school will invite the SES IPL to the SRT.
 If appropriate, self-contained information slide decks may be shared with parents to support their understanding of possible options.
 For example, a parent/guardian considering a self-contained Gifted identification and placement is invited to view a presentation on the Resource Support and Self-Contained options prior to finalizing an SRT recommendation.
 When necessary, more than one SRT meeting may be conducted to finalize recommendations.
 A parent/guardian may request an IPRC at any time.
-STEP 2: RECOMMEND- ATION SRT Recommendation for Resource Support Placement: School will prepare the requisite documents for IPRC; Parent/guardian is invited to attend an IPRC meeting.
-SRT Recommendation for Self-Contained Placement: Principal or SERT contacts the SES IPL to inform them of the SRT recommendation for placement; SES IPL and/or Manager of Professional Services investigates class location options based on the SRT; SRT recommends placement and completes with the parent/guardian the Location Request form, then sends to Special Education Services; SES IPL or Manager confirms the most suitable location request and informs the Principal or SERT; Parent/guardian is provided the opportunity to visit the self-contained class being considered; Parent/guardian confirms support for placement and to proceed to IPRC; School will prepare the requisite documents for IPRC; Parent/guardian is invited to attend an IPRC meeting.
-STEP 3: IPRC Identification, Placement, and Review Committee Meeting: An IPRC meeting will occur, involving school and Special Education Services staff.
-The parent/guardian is strongly encouraged to attend and participate in the discussion.
-School will present an overview of the strengths and needs of the student, as well as the SRT recommendations.
-Parent/guardian will also have an opportunity to share information.
-IPRC will discuss the recommendations and may confirm the identification and placement.
+STEP 2: RECOMMEND- ATION SRT Recommendation for Resource Support Placement: • School will prepare the requisite documents for IPRC; • Parent/Guardian is invited to attend an IPRC meeting.
+Recommendation for surce Support Placement: School will prepare the requisite documents for IPRC; Parent/Guardian is invited to attend an IPRC meeting.
+SRT Recommendation for Self-Container Placement: Principal or SERT contacts the SES IPL to inform them of the SRT recommendation for placement; SES IPL and/or Manager of Professional Services investigates class location options based on the SRT; SRT recommends placement and completes with the parent/guardian the Location Request form, then sends to Special Education Services; Parent/Guardian is provided the opportunity to visit a self-contained class; Parent/Guardian confirms support for placement and to proceed to IPRC; SCHOOL Will prepare the requisite documents for IPRC; Parent/Guardian is invited to attend an IPRC meeting.
+An IPRC meeting will occur, involving school and Special Education STEP 3: IPRC Identification, Placement, and Review Committee Meeting: